medicalsignalpro/TESTsubmission/README.txt

    github option.

 2) THe rest of it went smoothly.
-I found that when I downloaded the submission from Matlab, github took care of putting them in a zip which appeared in my download file.
+I found that when I downloaded the submission from Matlab, github took care of putting the files in a zip file which appeared in my download file folder.

+3) Editing this file and dropping it into my github repository and then re-committing is likewise seamless.